-In addition, a big part of the energy your home uses goes to heating the water.
+Heating water takes a lot of energy.
 No one wants to take a cold shower or bath.
 In fact, almost 18% of your home’s energy use goes to heating water.
-So the less water you use, the less energy you use to heat that water.
+So the less water you use, the less energy you use.

 What can you do?

 - Talk to the adults in your home about installing a low-flow shower head.